Skip to main content

 info

-After data integration, you must also perform data orchestration to consolidate, computate, and prepare your data for visualization and searching, on both the list views and the Explorer graph.
+After data integration, you must also perform data orchestration to consolidate, compute, and prepare your data for visualization and searching, on both the list views and the Explorer graph.
 Without data orchestration, your data is not ready for validation or viewing.

 Create a data integration